There are many types of chairs to choose from. Chairs are a home decor necessity. Every living space has at least one chair.

-The chairs usually have an upholstered seat and the distinctive splat — the middle section of the seatback — that has carving resembling a fiddle.
+The chairs have an upholstered seat and distinctive splat — the middle section of the seatback — that has resembles a fiddle.

 It came straight out of Hollywood: The director’s chair folds up side-to-side, making it easy to move around the set.
-The frame is typically wood or metal and the seat and back are leather or fabric, which acts like a sling.
+The frame is made of wood or metal and the seat and back are leather or fabric, which acts like a sling.

-According to Showfire Displays, the folding chair design surprisingly has roots in the 1400s when these chairs were used by coffer-makers.
+According to Showfire Displays, the folding chair design surprisingly has roots in the 1400s when these chairs were used by coffee makers.

 Iconic Egg Chair